Current Ohio Mortgage and Refinance Rates

 • Conventional refinances are refinance loans that aren’t part of a government loan program.
 Judging by current mortgage rates in Ohio, you can expect them to come with higher rates than government-backed refinances.

 • VA refinances are backed by the U.S. Department of Veterans Affairs (VA), and their flexible requirements allow for a wide range of borrowers to qualify.
-In Ohio’s current rates environment, a VA refinance loan can be around a full percentage point lower than a conventional refinance.
+In Ohio’s current rates environment, VA refinance loan rates can be around a full percentage point lower than a conventional refinance.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.15% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+Calculator See whether refinancing makes sense for you using our mortgage refinance calculator.

 What is the current mortgage rates forecast for 2024?